Your iPad may get a huge update — here are the new rumored features

 iOS 16 will also get announced at WWDC, according to Bloomberg, and it will come with a Health app refresh, new social networking perks for Messages, and an updated lock screen with widgets.

 WWDC launches on June 6 at 10 a.m.
 PT.
-If you don't have the luxury of watching the livestream, stay tuned for our live blog that will give you all the scoops.
+If you don't have the luxury of watching the livestream, stay tuned for our live blog that will give you all the scoop.